 Place: Tallinn University of Technology, Ehitajate tee 5, 19086 Talinn, Estonia, https://www.ttu.ee/en

-Target group: Doctoral students, also company and municipality representatives as well as other interested parties are warmly welcome to listen!
+Target group: Doctoral students, Master´s degree students (final stage), also company and municipality representatives as well as other interested parties are warmly welcome to listen!

 Courses: Product Management, Product portfolio management (5-10 ECTS).
-Preliminary exercise will be sent to participants at the latest 2nd of May, 2018 (date is changed)
+Preliminary exercise will be sent to participants in the May, 2018

-Teachers: Professor Harri Haapasalo, Dr. Janne Härkönen and Dr. Jukka Majava from the Industrial Engineering and Management Research Unit, University of Oulu, Finland.
+Teachers: Professor Harri Haapasalo, Dr. Jukka Majava, Dr. Janne Härkönen and Assistant PhD-student Erno Mustonen from the Industrial Engineering and Management Research Unit, University of Oulu, Finland.

 Programme, accommodation and other information: More detailed programme will be published here.
 Alternatives for the accommodation are academic hostel: ~15 €/night/2 persons´ room, or a hotel room of your choice.
 Further information is given in the registration form.

-Additional information: Professor Harri Haapasalo, firstname.lastname@example.org (teaching), Veiko Karu, email@example.com (practical arrangements), Anu Sirviö, firstname.lastname@example.org (practical arrangements)
+Additional information: Professor Harri Haapasalo, firstname.lastname@example.org (teaching), Janne Härkönen, email@example.com, Veiko Karu, firstname.lastname@example.org (practical arrangements), Anu Sirviö, email@example.com (practical arrangements)

 University of Oulu, Finland (Coordinator)